lizgarseeyah/-in-progress-Hybrid-Cloud-Project/README.md

-# Hybrid-Cloud-Project
+# (in-progress) Hybrid Cloud Project

-The purpose of the this project is to leverage cloud resources to deploy a web application in a blue green deployment scenario.
-This project will explore how to leverage cloud technologies in different ways and how to apply best practices at each stage.
+This project has multiple goals: gain experience migrating from on-premise to the cloud and deploy a web application in a blue green deployment scenario.
+This process will use full-stack development to explore how to leverage cloud technologies in different ways while integrating best practices at each stage.
 This project has been divided into three parts:

-**Part 1: Migrate and Rehost on-prem servers**
+**Part 1: Migrate and Rehost Resources**

 For the first part of this project, I will be migrating an architecture on a _[Supermicro Server]_and rehost the services in the AWS environment.